 So, I have celiac disease.
 So what?
 Why write about it on a family travel blog?

 Since my diagnosis, I’ve realized a few things.
 The first is that a lot of people and families struggle with food restrictions.
 Shortly before I left my job, another person in my group had been diagnosed with celiac.
 Since then, quite a few families I’ve met have restrictions gluten for various reasons.

 Second, meals are so very important socially.
 People come together for meals as family units, for parties, for dates, etc. It really sucks to go to a party and be unable to eat; yet, it feels far worse to be the one asking for special food.
 For kids, it’s especially alienating to be unable to eat what others are eating.

 Please don’t mock, even though it’s a popular thing to do

 Even though gluten avoidance has become a fad to mock, to those of us with real, medically defined problems with gluten, this fad has had huge benefits.
 Gluten free donuts exist.
 They are only an occasional treat for me, but they exist!
 GF bread costs 2 or 3 times as much as regular bread, but again, it exists AND has come down in price.
 Items have better labeling.
-Chex is gluten free (the rice and corn flavors are gluten free).
+Chex is gluten free (only the rice and corn flavors).
 Restaurants are starting to understand the perils of cross contamination and will let you know upfront if they can provide that level of service.

-If you read this, not knowing what Celiac is, thank you for taking the time to learn!
-It is estimated that 83% of Americans with celiac disease don’t know it!
-(Source: Beyond Celiac).
+If you read this, not knowing what celiac is, thank you for taking the time to learn!
+It is estimated that 83% or 1.4 million Americans with celiac disease don’t know it!
 That translates to a lot of people living a particularly tough life that has reasonably easy solution and they don’t know it.